bckohan/django-render-static/doc/source/migration.rst

 Migration
 =========

-`django-render-static` `uses semantic versioning <https://semver.org/>`_.
+:pypi:`django-render-static` `uses semantic versioning <https://semver.org/>`_.
 This page documents how to migrate past the breaking changes introduced by major version updates.

 .. _migration_2_3: